“A myth is a way of making sense in a senseless world. Myths are narrative patterns that give significance to our existence.” ― Rollo May

 Invariably any number of folks who work in the wine-biz or wine-trades, whether it's your favorite tasting room in Napa or the wine-bar down the street, will be asked about the health effects of sulfites in wine and its supposed link to headaches.This has become even more a question in our health-conscious nation, where even the question of where their food comes from and whether it's ethical are a topic of daily discussion.
 Since food and wine are so tightly tied together, it's only natural that questions about chemicals that perhaps is potentially lurking in our vino, should also be addressed.
 Thus the focus on sulfites has become more mainstream, especially since a law was introduced and passed forcing producers to add the phrase "contains sulfites" to the ominous warning label found on wine bottles.

 The team at Vine Crowd has compiled a list of the top five myths about the sulfites found in wine we all drink everyday.
-In similar fashion to the folks on the show Mythbuster's, they take a common sense approach to prove or disprove these popular recurring myths.
-So so sit back, buckle-up as it's going to be a bumpy ride in the wine-wagon today on our way to discover together what is really going on in our wine and like some popular nineties show once proclaimed, "the truth is out there".
+Done in a style, which I believe to be a similar [style or fashion] to the folks on the once [hugely] popular show Mythbusters.
+A fascinating show, where they take a common sense approach [aka. scientific method] to prove or disprove popular recurring myths.
+So, sit back, buckle-up as it's going to be a bumpy ride in the wine-wagon today on our way to discover together what is really going on in our wine and like some popular nineties show once proclaimed, "the truth is out there".